PriyankaSangam/PDF-Python/Readme.txt

 PDF-Python

+This is a simple app to split, merge, rotate PDF files or convert image file to PDF file.
+App is built using Python3, Flask, PyPDF2, img2pdf and HTML.

 Steps on how to use this project:
 1. Download this repository (PDF-Python) and save it at any location on your computer.
 2. Install Python 2.7 or Python 3